tinahbu/ml_notes/algorithms/feature_engineering.md

     - provides a statistical test of whether the means of several groups are equal or not
 - Chi-Square
     - a statistical test applied to the groups of categorical features to evaluate the likelihood of correlation or association between them using their frequency distribution
+    - calculate the chi-square metric between the target and numerical variables
+	- only select the variable with the maximum chi-square values
 - Variance threshold
     - This method removes features with variation below a certain cutoff
     - The idea is when a feature doesn’t vary much within itself, it generally has very little predictive power.